 Day 9: Hervey Bay to 1770

 Today, you’re off to the Town of 1770.
 It’s a beautiful beachside settlement that was once touted as being the ‘next Noosa’ but never quite developed that much.
-It got its name from being the site of Captain Cook’s first landing in Queensland (yes, in 1770), and is less than three hours north of Hervey Bay, or 236 kilometres (147 miles), giving you plenty of time to soak up the serenity at Lagoons 1770 Resort & Spa.
+It is less than three hours north of Hervey Bay, or 236 kilometres (147 miles), giving you plenty of time to soak up the serenity at Lagoons 1770 Resort & Spa.
 The neighbouring settlement of Agnes Water is home to the most northern surf break in Queensland (from here on up, the Great Barrier Reef blocks the waves) so make the most of it by taking a two-hour surf lesson with Lazy Lizard.
 Later, you’ll be exploring the local waterways in a rather unusual amphibious vessel that’s a shocking shade of pink.
 Join a fun afternoon cruise with 1770 LARC!
 Tours, and keep a lookout for sea eagles, turtles and dolphins – that’s if you can get the kids to stop marvelling at the fact that they are in a big pink boat with wheels.

 Day 10: 1770 to Rockhampton

 It’s a big change of scene today, from the laid-back beach vibe of 1770, to the elegant country town of Rockhampton.
 It will take you about three hours to drive the 232-kilometre (144-mile) route.
-Once you’ve checked in to your Quest apartment overlooking the Fitzroy River in the heart of Rocky, head to the Dreamtime Cultural Centre to get to know a bit more about Australia’s Aboriginal and Torres Strait Islander people.
-On a guided tour you’ll learn all about didgeridoo playing and boomerang throwing, as well as explore recreations of a Torres Strait Islander village and local sandstone caves.
+Once you’ve checked in to your Quest Rockhampton apartment overlooking the Fitzroy River in the heart of Rocky, head to the Dreamtime Cultural Centre to learn about Australia’s Aboriginal and Torres Strait Islander people.
+On a guided tour, you’ll learn all about didgeridoo playing and boomerang throwing, as well as explore recreations of a Torres Strait Islander village and local sandstone caves.
 Then take a ride in a stagecoach and discover Rockhampton’s settler history at the Rockhampton Heritage Village before freshening up for a stroll through the town centre.
-You’ll admire colonial buildings and the Big Bulls statues (this is Australia’s beef capital, after all), before dinner while watching some live bull riding – yee-ha! – at the Great Western Hotel.
+You’ll admire colonial buildings and the Big Bulls statues (this is Australia’s beef capital, after all).

 Day 11: Rockhampton to Airlie Beach